basho/rfc/open/query-buffers.md

 client.

-To support LIMIT and ORDER BY clauses for queries with arbitrary WHERE ranges, the coordinator needs to have the entire scan range-full of data in order to (a) sort the result by the field specified in the ORDER BY clause, and only then (b) count the number of records as specified by the LIMIT clause.
+To support LIMIT and ORDER BY clauses for queries with arbitrary WHERE ranges, the coordinator needs to have the entire scan range-ful of data in order to (a) sort the result by the field specified in the ORDER BY clause, and only then (b) count the number of records as specified by the LIMIT clause.